smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 And that's almost all the code you have to write!

-To complete the project, you need to implement your `RuleSetProvider` class, where you specify all the rules, that your ruleset contains:
+To complete this project, you need to implement your `RuleSetProvider` class where you specify all the ruleSetId that your ruleset contains:

 ``` Kotlin
 class CustomRuleSetProvider : RuleSetProvider {